 Calming the mind is yoga, not just standing on the head. ~ Swami Satchidananda

 One of the best things to know about Yoga is that it’s an ideal activity for people of any level of fitness – that’s right.
 Despite all the images you see online, it’s not just for slim athletic people who can contort their bodies into jaw-dropping positions.

 For yoga newbies, at first yoga can seem a little intimidating, but it’s really not.

-It’s designed around the idea of moving your body to increase its strength and durability and you can adapt the practices to your own speed and level of comfort and daily practice can be adapted it to suit individual tastes and needs so it is suitable for people of all shapes, sizes, ages and fitness levels.
+It’s designed around the idea of moving your body to increase its durability and you can adapt the practices to your own speed and level of comfort and daily practice can be adapted it to suit individual tastes and needs so it is suitable for people of all shapes, sizes, ages and fitness levels.

 How to get started

 Take note: To help you ensure that your first experience of yoga is a positive one, you should find a friendly teacher and start with a beginners class – even if you are super fit and flexible.

 Choose a beginner’s class

 There are so many different types of yoga, that when it comes to choosing the perfect class, it can be a struggle.
 One of the best styles of yoga to start off with is Hatha yoga, as this style is simple and gentle, so ideal for beginners.